Click here to start your 2025 Tax Preparation

 Hobby or Business

 Many people are engaged in hobby activities that are also a source of income.
-For example, selling handmade items during the pandemic.
+For example, selling handmade items online or at local markets.
 These income must be reported on tax return.

 A hobby is any activity that a person pursues because they enjoy it and with no intention of making a profit.
 This differs from those that operate a business with the intention of making a profit.